Great Start Readiness Program

 Dearborn Public Schools Great Start Readiness Program provides a high quality early learning experience for four-year-old students.
 We are committed to serving the district’s youngest learners and respect and value our partnership with families and the community.

 The recruitment, eligibility and selection of children for the district’s GSRP program is an ongoing process throughout the school year.
 As classes are filled to capacity, prioritization continues to be based on families having the most identifiable needs by established criteria.
-Consideration is taken as to how the risk factors negatively impact the child’s development or future educational success.
+Consideration is taken as to how the eligibility factors can impact the child’s development or future educational success.
 Application to the program does not imply acceptance.
-A wait list is created by the above prioritization process, and vacancies will be filled from the waiting list.
+A waitlist is created by the above prioritization process, and vacancies will be filled from the waiting list.

 Dearborn Public Schools pre-kindergarten classroom curriculum is aligned with the National Early Childhood Standards and Michigan State Board of Education, Early Childhood Standards of Quality.
 To ensure fidelity to the standards, the early childhood programs are monitored through an inclusive and collaborative approach.
 The building principal monitors teaching and learning through the prekindergarten classroom visitation system, teacher evaluation, weekly collaboration, Professional Learning Communities, student assessments (Child Observation Record), and through a formalized process, the Program Quality Assessment.